Average Weather in Al Jahrā’ Kuwait

-The topography within 2 miles of Al Jahrā’ contains only modest variations in elevation, with a maximum elevation change of 240 feet, and an average elevation above sea level of 116 feet.
-Within 10 miles contains significant variations in elevation (591 feet).
-Within 50 miles contains very significant variations in elevation (1,056 feet).
+The topography within 2 miles of Al Jahrā’ contains only modest variations in elevation, with a maximum elevation change of 240 feet and an average elevation above sea level of 116 feet.
+Within 10 miles contains only modest variations in elevation (591 feet).
+Within 50 miles contains significant variations in elevation (1,056 feet).

 The area within 2 miles of Al Jahrā’ is covered by bare soil (99%), within 10 miles by bare soil (90%), and within 50 miles by bare soil (80%) and water (16%).

 This report illustrates the typical weather in Al Jahrā’, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point